orstavik/JoiEvents/docs/3_EventTranslationAndRouting/Event_linkClick.md

 ## Event: Complete `link-click` ES6

-When we combine the PriorEvent, EarlyBird, TypeFilteredEvent and CustomEventMethod patterns with the edge cases above, we get the following custom, composed `link-click` DOM Event.
+When we combine the PriorEvent, EarlyBird, TypeFilteredEvent and DetailsOnDemand patterns with the edge cases above, we get the following custom, composed `link-click` DOM Event.
 This `link-click` event takes much of the headache out of controlling the template based navigation.